 Go for a walk in the park.
 Even a 30 minute walk can clear your head and put you in a good mood.

-When we are stressed, we hold our breath or have shallow breathing which decreases oxygen to our body.
-Breathing exercises have long been used for stress relief, and they will have an immediate effect.
+When we’re stressed, we hold our breath or have shallow breathing which decreases oxygen to our body.
+Breathing exercises have long been used for stress relief, and will have an immediate effect.

-I hope this has helped.
+I hope this article has helped you formulate a plan for Dealing With Stress.
 I would love to hear about any other de-stressing techniques that have helped you in your life so feel free to get in touch.